-"Zara" is a one person show about race, religion, and identity in the American South.
+Zara is a one person show about race, religion, and identity in the American South.
 Andrew Aghapour was raised by immigrant parents in a multi-racial and multi-religious household.
-“Zara” is a comedic account of an anxious, asthmatic Muslim kid’s search meaning and the chance encounters that impacted him, including a friendship with the man who mugged him and a love affair with marijuana.
-Drawing on personal stories, philosophy, and the history of monotheism, "Zara" is a story about how identity is inherited and remade in 21st-century America.
+Zara is a comedic account of an anxious, asthmatic Muslim kid’s search for meaning and the chance encounters that impacted him, including a friendship with the man who mugged him and a love affair with marijuana.
+Drawing on personal stories, philosophy, and the history of monotheism, Zara is a story about how identity is inherited and remade in 21st-century America.

-Andrew is also a comedic improviser, an award-winning storyteller and stand up comedian.
-Andrew’s stories explore his childhood as an anxious, asthmatic Muslim and his struggle, as a young adult, with the loss of his religious and ethnic identity.
-Andrew’s stories have been regularly featured on the RISK! podcast with Kevin Allison and on the local storytelling showcase, The Monti.
+Andrew is also a comedic improviser and an award-winning storyteller.
+Andrew’s stories have been regularly featured on the RISK! podcast with Kevin Allison and the Monti.

-Andrew has taught improv, storytelling, and stand up comedy for over five years and has performed alongside Maria Bamford, Kevin McDonald, Charna Halpern, and Emo Philips.
-Andrew also co-founded and co-produced The Cubit, a popular blog about religion and science.
+Andrew has taught improv, storytelling, and stand up comedy and has performed alongside Maria Bamford, Kevin McDonald, Charna Halpern, and Emo Philips.
+Andrew also co-founded and co-produced the Cubit, a popular blog about religion and science.
 He is the managing editor of Cosmologics, a digital quarterly published by Harvard Divinity School about religion, science, race, gender, and inequality.

 Jeff Polish | Executive Producer Jeff earned a Ph.D. in Molecular Cell Biology from Washington University in St. Louis.
 Upon completing that degree, he left academic research to pursue teaching, but his lifelong love of storytelling eventually called him away from science completely.
 In 2008, Dr. Polish started The Monti, a non-profit organization that invites people to tell personal stories on stage without notes.
 Dr. Polish also consults with businesses on how to use simple principles of storytelling to communicate effectively.
 His past clients include Boeing, Microsoft, and Juniper Networks.
 Jeff received a 2013 Indies Arts Award and has been profiled in Science, Our State Magazine, Southern Living and Garden & Gun.

-Thanks to our Project Advisers Dr. Michelle Robinson, Jack Reitz, and Emily Wallace.
+Thanks to our Project Advisers: Dr. Todd Ramón Ochoa, Dr. Michelle Robinson, Jack Reitz, and Emily Wallace.